-If you don't want DSL-2740B to be the DHCP server, you can enable DHCP relay to pass the DHCP discover packets of the clients to another DHCP server.
+If you don't want DSL-2740R to be the DHCP server, you can enable DHCP relay to pass the DHCP discover packets of the clients to another DHCP server.

-Please set the DHCP server IP address on the DHCP Server IP Address.
+Please set the DHCP server IP address in DHCP Server IP Address.